 Community child safety seat check-up events held throughout Florida indicate that 96% of the child safety seats inspected were installed incorrectly.
 SAFE KIDS Seminole County has a long history of trying to combat these staggering statistics.
 Each week the Coalition supports a checkup event or fitting station in Seminole County.

 Many parents are unaware that they should refer to the child safety seat and vehicle manufacturer’s instructions for guidance on the proper installation.
 Proper installation takes a combination of selecting the correct child safety seat for the child and securing the seat to the vehicles.

-SAFE KIDS Seminole County Coalition meets on the second Wednesday of each month at the Seminole County Public Safety Complex, 150 Bush Boulevard, Sanford, FL 32773.
+SAFE KIDS Seminole County Coalition meets on the second Wednesday of each month at the Seminole County Sheriff's Office, 100 Eslinger Way, Sanford, FL 32773.
 Meeting time is 1:30 pm.

 Every 30 seconds a child is poisoned in the United States.
 Each year, more than 1.1 million unintentional poisonings among children ages five and under are reported to U.S. Poison Control Centers.
 Approximately 92% of all poisonings occur in the home, and 53% involve children under the age of six.
 Children are at significantly greater risk from poisoning death and exposure than adults because they are smaller, have faster metabolic rates, and are less able to physically handle toxic chemicals.
 Also, their curiosity and desire to put everything in their mouths increases their poisoning risk.

 - Poisonous Animals

 - Poisonous Plants